 By Eric Johnson

-- See a PowerPoint PDF of this used by Eric in church meetings by clicking the presentation pdf file
+- See a PowerPoint PDF of this used by Eric in church meetings by clicking Miracle of Forgiveness Part 1 and Miracle of Forgiveness 2021 Part 2

-- See the new book Sharing the Good News with Mormons, coedited by Eric Johnson and Sean McDowell, with a whole chapter in the book dedicated to how to use this evangelism approach
+- See Sharing the Good News with Mormons, co-edited by Eric Johnson and Sean McDowell, with a whole chapter in the book dedicated to how to use this evangelism approach

 - To answer the question “Is The Miracle of Forgiveness nothing more than Spencer W. Kimball’s opinion?” go here.